ome/omero-documentation/omero/sysadmins/unix/server-installation.rst

     only.
 Any configuration settings you would like to change can be changed in the next step.
-Alternatively, you can view a parsed version of the file under :doc:`/sysadmins/config` or parse it yourself with :omerocmd:`config parse`.
+Alternatively, you can view a parsed version of the file under :doc:`/sysadmins/config` or parse it yourself with :program:`omero config parse`.

--   Change any settings that are necessary using :omerocmd:`config`, including the name and/or password for the 'db\_user' database user you chose above or the database name if it is not "omero\_database".
+-   Change any settings that are necessary using :program:`omero config`, including the name and/or password for the 'db\_user' database user you chose above or the database name if it is not "omero\_database".
 (Quotes are only necessary if the value could